Configuring Basic macOS Management in Workspace ONE UEM

 - Click Move to Trash to move the installer to the trash.

 - After the Workspace ONE Intelligent Hub finishes installing, the Enrollment Wizard should start automatically.
-From within the Enrollment wizard window, click Server Detail.

 Note: The Enrollment Wizard may take several minutes to launch.
 If you do not see the Enrollment Wizard immediately, be patient and wait for it to appear.

-. - Enter your Group ID.
+- Enter your Group ID.
+Click Next.

 Note: You can find your Group ID in the Workspace ONE UEM console by navigating to Group & Settings.
 Click Groups, and then click Organization Groups.
 Select the Details view. - Click Continue.